How to Send a Package: International

 For sending letters under 3.5 oz and large envelopes under 15.994 oz to other countries, see How to Send a Letter: International.

-As of March 1, 2023, packages sent to countries that follow European Union (EU) customs rules need more-detailed content descriptions for customs forms.
+Packages sent to countries that follow European Union (EU) customs rules need more-detailed content descriptions for customs forms.
 Learn what you need to do.

 Send International Packages: Step-by-Step Instructions